 Providing health care is one of the most rewarding services that dentists can offer, but the care that is provided is intensely private.
 Laws like the Personal Information Protection and Electronic Documents Act (PIPEDA) are in place to protect not just the information of patients, but their rights to privacy.
 Privacy breaches against massive firms and organizations routinely make the news for their staggering volume, but you might be surprised to learn that the most common target for hackers is smaller businesses that are perceived to be easier targets due to their size, and lack of investment into cybersecurity.

-When examining your options for software, secure providers will be more than happy to talk about their certifications and compliance.
-Completing certifications, like the ones set by Health Canada, mean that your provider is paying close attention to security.
+When examining your options for software to transition to a paperless practice, secure providers will be more than happy to talk about their certifications and compliance.
+Completing certifications, like the ones set by Health Canada, means that your provider is paying close attention to security.
 Don’t be afraid to inquire about encryption, remote storage, and even access roles, to prevent any single compromised user from accessing every piece of info about your patients.

 The landscape for dental software that replaces the paper in your practice is rich and can be overwhelming.
 Focusing on the cost, integration, and security of the software will help weed out the option that won’t quite fit and help to refine the search for your office’s ideal solution.